 Note that none of the cases appearing in the theorem is vacuous:

-\begin{example} \begin{enumerate} \item[{\maincasea}] We give examples of NIP valued fields $(K,v)$ of equicharacteristic where the valuation is trivial or separably defectless.
+\begin{example} \begin{enumerate} \item[{\maincasea}] We give examples of NIP valued fields $(K,v)$ of equal characteristic where the valuation is trivial or separably defectless Kaplansky.
 Naturally the fields $\mathbb{C}$, $\mathbb{R}$, and $\mathbb{F}^{\mathrm{alg}}_{p}$, equipped with the trivial valuation, are suitable examples, as well as $\mathbb{C}((\rmGamma))$ and $\mathbb{R}((\rmGamma))$ with the power series valuation $v_{\rmGamma}$, for any ordered abelian group $\rmGamma$.
 Moreover, if $\rmGamma$ is $p$-divisible then $\mathbb{F}_{p}^{\mathrm{alg}}((\rmGamma))$ together with the power series valuation $v_{\rmGamma}$ is NIP.
-Expressed more model-theoretically, any model of $\mathrm{ACVF}_{0,0}$, $\mathrm{SCVF}_{p}$, or $\mathrm{RCVF}$ is NIP. \item[{\maincaseb}] We give examples of NIP valued fields $(K,v)$ of mixed characteristic $(0,p)$ such that $(K,v_{p})$ is finitely ramified and $(Kv_{p},\bar{v})$ is trivial or separably defectless Kaplansky.
+In particular, $\mathrm{ACVF}_{0,0}$, $\mathrm{SCVF}_{p}$, and $\mathrm{RCVF}$ are NIP. \item[{\maincaseb}] We give examples of NIP valued fields $(K,v)$ of mixed characteristic $(0,p)$ such that $(K,v_{p})$ is finitely ramified and $(Kv_{p},\bar{v})$ is trivial or separably defectless Kaplansky.
 The most basic examples are $\mathbb{Q}_{p}$ with the $p$-adic valuation $v_{p}$, and any finite extension thereof.
 In all of these examples, $(Kv_{p},\bar{v})$ is trivial.
-To illustrate the case where $(Kv_{p},\bar{v})$ is separably defectless Kaplansky, we start with any separably closed valued field $(k,u)$ of characteristic $p$.
+To illustrate the case where $(Kv_{p},\bar{v})$ is separably defectless Kaplansky and non-trivial, we start with any separably closed non-trivially valued field $(k,u)$ of characteristic $p$.
 In particular, $(k,u)$ is NIP by Proposition \ref{prp:SAMK}.
-Now, let $(K,w)$ be the Cohen field over $k$, which is the unique complete rank-$1$ unramified valued field of mixed characteristic with residue field $k$.
-For more on Cohen fields see \cite{AJ2}.
-Now consider the valuation $v$ on $K$ defined to be the composition $u\circ w$, and note that $v_{p}=w$ since $w$ is the coarsest mixed characteristic coarsening of $v$.
+Now, let $(K,w)$ be a Cohen field over $k$ and consider the valuation $v$ on $K$ defined to be the composition $u\circ w$.
+Note that $v_{p}=w$ since $w$ is the coarsest mixed characteristic coarsening of $v$.
 Since $(k,u)=(Kv_p, \bar{v})$ is NIP, $(K,v)$ is NIP by Proposition \ref{prp:fin_ram}.
 If $k$ is imperfect, then $(Kv_p,\bar{v})$ is separably algebraically maximal but not algebraically maximal.
 Furthermore, any (generalized) power series field over any of the aforementioned examples, together with the composition of valuations, is again NIP. \item[{\maincasec}] We give examples of NIP valued fields $(K,v)$ of mixed characteristic $(0,p)$ such that $(Kv_{0},\bar{v})$ is defectless Kaplansky.
 The most obvious examples are algebraically closed valued fields, i.e.~models of $\mathrm{ACVF}_{0,p}$.
 More generally, given any perfect infinite NIP field $k$ of characteristic $p$, e.g.~$\mathbb{F}_{p}^{\mathrm{alg}}$, we may construct suitable $(K,v)$ with residue field $k$, as follows.

 Let $\rmGamma$ be a non-trivial $p$-divisible ordered abelian group.
 By a standard construction, see for example \cite[Theorem 2.14]{Kuh04}, there is a valued field $(L,w)$ of mixed characteristic $(0,p)$ with value group $\rmGamma$ and residue field $k$.
 Now let $(K,v)$ be a maximal algebraic purely wild extension of $(L,w)$.
 Since $\rmGamma$ is $p$-divisible and $k$ admits no finite extensions of degree divisible by $p$, $(K,v)$ is the unique such extension up to isomorphism over $L$, by \cite[Theorem 5.1]{KPR}.
 Moreover, $(K,v)/(L,w)$ is immediate, by \cite[Lemma 5.2]{KPR}.
 By construction, $(K,v)$ is defectless Kaplansky, and it is NIP by \cite[Theorem 3.3]{JS19}.
 As before, any (generalized) power series field over an example as just described, together with the composition of valuations, is NIP. \end{enumerate} \end{example}